Home » Calendar » May in Catalonia: What to do + Weather and packing guide

 The weather in Catalonia in May

 Catalonia enjoys balmy weather in May.
-Spring temperatures are pleasant, sunshine is the norm, and the hours of light are plenty for exploring around!
+Spring temperatures are pleasant, sunshine is the norm, and the hours of light are plenty for exploring!

 🌡 Temperatures